What to look for

-- Arrow BeMicro SDK for $79 is a newer version of the BeMicro that is intended for use with the Altera Nios II processor.
-It includes a Cyclone IV FPGA, microSD, 10/100 Ethernet, temperature sensor, 512 Mb mobile DDR, integrated programmer, 8 LEDs, buttons and switches, and an 80 pin edge connector.
+- Arrow BeMicro SDK for $79 is a newer version of the BeMicro that includes a Cyclone IV (22000 LEs), microSD, 10/100 Ethernet, temperature sensor, 512 Mb mobile DDR, integrated programmer, 8 LEDs, buttons and switches, and an 80 pin edge connector.
 A corresponding protoboard is $30.
-There's also a BeInMotion add-on for $79 that provides dual H-bridge motor controllers, a stepper motor controller, and ADCs.
+There's also a BeInMotion add-on/reference design, apparently no longer available for purchase, which provides dual H-bridge motor controllers, a stepper motor controller, and ADCs.

 - KNJN Pluto boards are cheap ($29-$79) and small.
 No on-board peripherals, so they seem more suited to dropping in to a larger project than as a standalone development tool.

 - Random Altera boards on eBay.
 For around $20 to $50 there are plenty of Altera CPLD and Cyclone II/IV boards.
 They tend to require a JTAG cable (though some even come with one).
 Many are very bare bones, but some have RAM and extra flash.
 Probably only recommended if you're already familiar with the parts as documentation is pretty lacking, but good value.